Foundation of Economics

 Productive and Allocative Efficiency

 In economics, there are 2 types of efficiencies.
 Productive efficiency is efficient production of any mix of goods and services for the least cost.
 Productive efficiency leaves more resources for producing other goods and services.
-Allocative efficiency is the production of the goods and services that are most desired by society.
+Allocative efficiency is the production of the goods and services most desired by society.
 In other words, the factors of production are allocated to the most desired products and services.

 Households and Firms are the Main Economic Agents